gitcoinco/code_fund_ads/README.md

 ```

 It is recommended to develop with Rails cache enabled.
 This application relies heavily
-on cacheing and may not work properly without the cache enabled.
+on caching and may not work properly without the cache enabled.

 ```sh
 bundle exec rails dev:cache